Frequently Asked Questions, Answered!

 Yes.

-We can accept card payment at our gates, but the queues are greater for those paying at the gate.
+We can accept card payment at our gates, but the queues are greater than for those paying at the gate.

-All food vendors will accept cards.
+Food vendors will accept cash or cards.